-Mahal uses branched-chain amino acids to prevent muscle breakdown during his morning cardio workout.
+Mahal uses branched-chain amino for men acids to prevent muscle breakdown during his morning cardio workout.

 While further study is needed in how they work in conjunction with other supplements, initial studies have not proven a strong enough link on muscle anabolism when used on their own.

 A good pre-workout is packed with all the energy you need to hit your workout harder and harder every week.